 To get the most out of this activity (which is obviously a highlight) it’s best to come prepared.
 We dressed the boys in waterproof pants and we all wore gloves and shoes that had a lot of grip so we didn’t slip on the snow.
 Our butts stayed dry and our hands stayed warm and we were able to play in the snow far longer than others who’d dressed for the beach.

 Tobogganing the ice luge

 The tobogganing was a highlight for us – for both the adults and the kids.
 The icy slide was a super-fast ride that had everyone laughing and many kids shouting, “Again, again!
 That was awesome!
 Let’s do it again.”
 Every single person who slid down that icy hill came away with a smile on their face – it was pure joy to do and watch.

-They have two 40-metre ice slides that each take two sliders.
-Our three year old sat on our lap to slide, while our five year old flitted between going solo or sliding with us.
+They have two 45-metre ice slides that each takes two sliders.
+Our three-year-old sat on our lap to slide, while our five-year-old flitted between going solo or sliding with us.
 We never waited more than two minutes in line.
 Given that some Australian ski resorts have now banned tobogganing (bah humbug to that), we loved that we were able to come here and let our kids experience this fun.

-New to Snow Time in 2019 is a walk-through snow cave packed with furry Arctic animals such as polar bears and penguins.
+Originally introduced to Snow Time in 2019 is the walk-through snow cave – a fun hidey-hole packed with furry Arctic animals such as polar bears and penguins.
 Kids love giving them a pat and taking selfies.